southpolemonkey/study_notes/english.md

-arboricutlre | the cultivation of trees and shrubs turf | a surface that consists of soil with grass on top smallgoods | refer to small meat products such as ham or pepperoni
+arboricutlre | the cultivation of trees and shrubs turf | a surface that consists of soil with grass on top smallgoods | refer to small meat products such as ham or pepperoni mojo | charm quilt | you use it to cover and keep you warm when you sleep | australian wool quilt ephemeral | lasting for a very short period of time readiness | the state of being ready for something